 This charge involves an allegation that a person intentionally or knowingly causes the penetration of the sexual organ of a child under the age of 14, by any means, according to Texas Penal Code.
 Texas law provides that the testimony of a child complainant, standing alone, is sufficient to support a conviction for sexual assault.
 It also includes allegations that an adult has been sexually assaulted and the offense involved the use of a deadly weapon.

 Get an Expert Criminal Defense Attorney on Your Side

 Remember, don’t talk to law enforcement officers about a sexual assault charge until you have a highly qualified attorney to represent you.

 In fact, if you face any type of sexual assault charge you need to contact an experienced defense attorney fast.
-At the Law Office of Steven Jumes, we have represented clients charged with serious sexual assault charges and understand how to navigate these challenging cases.
+We have represented clients charged with serious sexual assault charges and understand how to navigate these challenging cases.

-Our experience and knowledge allows us to create powerful defense strategies for these difficult cases.
+Our experience and knowledge allow us to create powerful defense strategies for these difficult cases.